Rikki Don't Lose That Number

-"Rikki Don't Lose That Number" is a single released in 1974 by rock/jazz rock group Steely Dan and the opening track of their third album Pretzel Logic.
+"Rikki Don't Lose That Number" is a single released in 1974 by the American rock band Steely Dan and the opening track of their third album Pretzel Logic.
 It was the most successful single of the group's career, peaking at number 4 on the Billboard Hot 100 in the summer of 1974.

 The song features Jim Gordon on drums, as does the bulk of the Pretzel Logic album.
-The guitar solo is by Jeff "Skunk" Baxter who would soon go on to join The Doobie Brothers.
+The guitar solo is by Jeff "Skunk" Baxter who soon after joined The Doobie Brothers.

 Victor Feldman's flapamba introduction to the song, which opens the album, is cut from the original ABC single version.
 The MCA single reissue (backed with "Pretzel Logic") includes the flapamba intro but fades out just before the actual end of the track.
 The introductory riff is an almost direct copy of the intro of Horace Silver's jazz classic "Song for My Father".

 Appraisal

 Reviewing the single for AllMusic, Stewart Mason said:Just to clear up a generation's worth of rumors about the lyrics of "Rikki Don't Lose That Number," Walter Becker stated for the record in a 1985 interview in the pages of Musician that the "number" in question was not slang for a marijuana cigarette ("send it off in a letter to yourself," supposedly a way to safely transport one's dope back before the post office abolished general delivery mail, was held up as the key line), and an uncharacteristically forthcoming Donald Fagen has similarly revealed that the "Rikki" in question was simply a woman he'd had a crush on in college [writer Rikki Ducornet].
 It says something about Steely Dan's reputation as obscurantists that even a straightforward lost-love song like "Rikki Don't Lose That Number" could be so widely over-interpreted. ...
 It's unsurprising that "Rikki Don't Lose That Number" ended up becoming Steely Dan's biggest commercial hit ... as it's one of the group's most gentle and accessible songs.

 Billboard described it as a "catchy, almost tango-like tune."
 Cash Box said that the "strong accent on harmonies with keyboard and percussion dominating the musical end make for a very entertaining track."
 Record World said that the "salty Latin-ish sound is in an easy vein" and that the song was a "totally nifty number."

+John Lennon, in a 1974 interview discussing recent hit songs, said "I liked "Rikki Don't Lose That Number," that was a good commercial record."